tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 While it's not a book on functional programming, I wanted to see what I would come up with for a solution written in Elixir.
 I also wanted to how the Elixir solution would compare in terms of understandability to the [possible solutions](https://sandimetz.com/99bottles-sample-ruby#section-c1-simplifying-code) discussed in the book.

 Everything discussed in this post has been inspired by the [first chapter](https://sandimetz.com/99bottles-sample-ruby#chapter-rediscovering-simplicity) of the book.
-The first chapter is freely available as a reading sample, so this post includes links to specific sections of the chapter.
+The first chapter is freely available as a reading sample.
 If this post has _anything_ that seems valuable, it is because of this book.
-Please consider purchasing it.
+Please consider reading the chapter and purchasing the book.

 ## The Solution

-Below is my attempt at solving the 99 Bottles problem using Elixir.
+Below is my attempt at solving the [99 Bottles](https://en.wikipedia.org/wiki/99_Bottles_of_Beer) problem using Elixir.

 ```elixir
 defmodule NinetyNineElixirsOfJoy do